berthou/nodecoherence/README.md

 To make sure that everything went fine run `make -s testing`.
 The output should be :

-`Np = 1
+	Np = 1
 	Done.

-`
+If you have gnuplot installed you can view the output graph by runnning

-If you have gnuplot installed you can view the output graph by runnning `./run-for-each-value.sh 1 1 1`.
+	./run-for-each-value.sh 1 1 1

 You might change the arguments but the 2nd must be greater than the 1st one and the last one should'nt be greater than 4 (too much computation needed).